- Religion and Philosophy»

 I get it, we all get it, and the crash and the crisis are tough.
 Let out the scream shed the tear, people will help to sandbag the holes in your heart.
 So, just keep praying because God fixes all the brokenness.
 The world will be allowed the thorns and the thistle, but keep climbing and leaning on one another on our way home, because He is the vine and we are the branches connected to Him.

-I hope to remember as the crisis and crashes of life continue that the best and only place to lean, is on the beautiful wisdom of God, and my favorite prayer when in the midst of the breakdown is simply to say, Jesus!
+I hope to remember as the crisis and crashes of life continue that the best and only place to learn is with the beautiful wisdom of God, and my favorite prayer when in the midst of the breakdown is to say, Jesus!

 © 2017 The Stages Of ME